-As the longest serving Parish Councillor I pay tribute to the outgoing council members who have been the most effective and hard working that it’s been my pleasure to work with.
-Representing the residents of a vibrant village in pleasant surroundings, which have made Balcombe a desirable place to live, is usually a pleasure but was marred by the unwarranted and unpleasant invasion by an ill-informed rent-a-mob who could not differentiate between an oil well in limestone and a gas well in shale.
-I hope to continue to work for the best interests of the whole parish.
+As the longest serving Parish Councillor I pay tribute to the outgoing council members who have been part of an effective and hard working council.
+Representing the residents of a vibrant village in pleasant surroundings, which have made Balcombe such a desirable place to live, is a pleasure and privilege.
+I have a particular interest in the more rural aspects of the village and its long term prosperity and quality of life.
+I will continue to work for the best interests of the whole parish.

 Email: firstname.lastname@example.org Tel No: 01444 811371

 I moved to Balcombe just over 2 years ago having previously lived in London, Surrey and Bedfordshire.
 I am a retired Transport Planning Consultant with over 40 years of experience, most of it leading on projects in Sustainable Transport, Road Safety and Traffic Modelling.
 I have a long record of liaisons with authorities responsible for Transport Planning, Road Safety and planning such as DFT, County Councils, District Councils, and the DVSA etc. I enjoy living in Balcombe; a beautiful village with community inspired residents.
 I hope my past professional experience will help me to be a useful addition to this council and the residents of Balcombe.